NyaShinn1204/Yoimi/README.md

 If you have problems with Abema, try adding “-v1” to the end of the url, and the downloader will work in v1 mode.

+FOD V2 is currently being created.
-FOD V2 is a new Android TV version that will be HD compatible using the new Android TV version API.
+FOD V2 is the Android TV version with HD support.

 ## Existing Issues